 The interaction with fashion industry has been underlined thanks to the presence of speakers coming from prominent maisons of the Milan fashion landscape, such as Missoni, Moschino, Andrea Pompilio, Lucio Vanotti, Gentucca Bini, Rossella Jardini, and Aquilano Rimondi, who helped students to develop their Final Projects.

-In the context of Pitti Immagine 93, the young Fashion Designers of the 7 Italian IED locations and Barcelona worked in Florence on the main topic: eco-fashion.
-Together with the special guests Livia Firth and Tiziano Guardini, they gathered in a 4-days workshop around sustainable materials and productive processes, and presented their eco-friendly capsule collections.
+During Pitti Immagine, the most important fashion event in Italy after Milano Design Week, young Fashion Designers from 7 Italian IED locations and Barcelona gathered in Florence to work on a crucial topic: eco-fashion.
+Together with the special guests Livia Firth – Founder and Designer of Eco-Age – and Tiziano Guardini – Fashion Designer specialised in evironmental sustainability – students took part to a 4-days workshop concerning sustainable materials and productive processes, and presented their eco-friendly capsule collections.
 Visit the gallery to see them at work and for a preview of the garments.
-Read the article for more about special guests and the eco-friendly fashion in IED.

 IED TORINO FASHION SHOW - TORINO FASHION WEEK 2017